NCAR/climate-primer-water/doc/ch5_attribution.rst

-as shifts in precipitation, changes in frequency and location of severe weather events, and changes to other features of the climate system.The principal natural drivers of climate change (which are also termed external natural forcings), include changes in incoming solar radiation (through solar cycles), volc:mark:`anic activity, orbital cycles, and changes in global biogeochemical cycles.`
+as shifts in precipitation, changes in frequency and location of severe weather events, and changes to other features of the climate system.The principal natural drivers of climate change (which are also termed "external natural forcings"), include changes in incoming solar radiation (through solar cycles), volcanic activity, orbital cycles, and changes in global biogeochemical cycles.`

 .. dropdown:: Irregular climate impacts